appt-org/appt-website/src/data/code-samples/en/text-scale/swiftui.md

 # Scale text - iOS

 In SwiftUI, scaling text to match the user's preferred content size is straightforward.
-SwiftUI automatically supports [Dynamic Type](https://developer.apple.com/documentation/swiftui/dynamictypesize), which means your text will adapt to the user's preferred font size set in the device settings.
+SwiftUI automatically supports [`Dynamic Type`](https://developer.apple.com/documentation/swiftui/dynamictypesize), which means your text will adapt to the user's preferred font size set in the device settings.

 ```swift
 Text("Appt")